Russian Empire: Economy

 The State Bank of the Russian Empire was founded in 1860 as a central bank structure (headquarters in Saint Petersburg, photographed in 1905).

 Before the abolition of serfdom in 1861, Russia's economy mainly depended on agriculture.
 By the census of 1897, 95% of the Russian population lived in the countryside.
 Nicholas I attempted to modernize his country, and have it not been so dependent on a single economic sector.
 During the reign of Alexander III, many reforms occurred.
 The Peasants' Land Bank was founded in 1883 to provide loans for Russian peasants, both as individuals and in communes.
 The Nobles' Land Bank, in 1885, made loans at nominal interest rates to the landed nobility.
 The poll tax was abolished in 1886.

 When Ivan Vyshnegradsky was appointed as the new minister of finance in 1886, he increased the pressure on peasants by increasing taxes on land and prescribing how they harvested grain.
 These policies led to the severe Russian famine of 1891–1892, with four hundred thousand perishing from starvation.
 Vyshnegradsky was succeeded by Count Sergei Witte in 1892.
 Witte began by raising revenues through a monopoly on alcohol, which brought in 300 million rubles in 1894.
 These reforms returned the peasants to essentially being serfs again.
 In 1900, a wealthy peasant class (kulaks) had emerged, representing less than 20% of the population.
 An income tax was introduced in 1916.
+Historical national accounts indicate that between 1885 and 1913, real national income grew at an average rate of roughly 3.3% annually, keeping pace with contemporaneous Western industrial growth, though rapid demographic growth kept per capita output at roughly one-third to one-half of Western European levels.

 Agriculture

-Russia had a longstanding economic bargain on fundamental agriculture on large estates worked by Russian peasants (also known as serfs), who did not get any rights from slave masters under the system of "barshchina".
-(Note: барщина) Another system was called obrok, in which serfs worked in exchange for cash or goods from the master, allowing them to work outside the estate.
-These systems were based on a legal code called the Sobornoye Ulozheniye, which was introduced by Alexis I in 1649.
+The agrarian economy rested on large estates worked by serfs under two primary obligations: barshchina (compulsory labor dues) and obrok (quitrent in cash or kind, which allowed peasants to take outside work).
+The legal foundations of serfdom had been formalized in the Sobornoye Ulozheniye of 1649 under Tsar Alexis.

 From 1891 to 1892, peasants were faced with new policies carried out by Ivan Vyshnegradsky, causing a famine and disease that took the lives of four hundred thousand people, especially in the Volga region, eliciting the greatest decline in grain production.